nicolefabia/RearAware-Chrome/README.md

 - A custom YOLO model (trained with Ultralytics and exported to ONNX) detects three classes: cat, face and butt.
 - Inference runs client-side using [onnxruntime-web](https://github.com/microsoft/onnxruntime), using the WebGPU execution provider when available.
-- A content script captures webcam frames from the call's video element, runs detection, and overlays a censor sticker positioned and scaled to match the detected region — including correcting for Meet's mirrored self-view.
+- A content script captures webcam frames from the call's video element, runs detection, and overlays your chosen censor style positioned and scaled to match the detected region — including correcting for Meet's mirrored self-view.

 **Dedicated to Wolfe Shah 🩶**

 ⚠️ Early beta ⚠️ This is a hobby project, not a polished product.
 Detection isn't perfect: it may occasionally miss a butt, or censor something that isn't one.
 Expect bugs, and expect it to get better over time!